 Several publicly available crowd-sourced mapathon projects are featured in the map window on the home screen.
 Anyone with an internet connection can log into Collect Earth Online and begin collecting data for these projects.
 Other projects require users be a member of either an institution or a project.
 These security levels are pre-determined for each project by the project manager.

 Select a public project (option 1)

 You can begin collecting data on these projects by clicking on the map pin.
-Then clicking on Get Started in the pop-up window.
+Then clicking on the name of the project in the pop-up window to get started.